 However, you can also transfer your UR points to a variety of airline and hotel loyalty partners, where you can find a better value.
 You may find deals that give you 2 cents per point or more, which would provide a cash back equivalent of 4% or more.
 That would make it equal to the Savor card for dining.

 The Sapphire Preferred has an excellent signup bonus of 60,000 UR points for spending $4,000.
 Even though it would take a bit more spending to hit the requirement, you could potentially earn as much as $1,200 or more from the points you get.

 You’ll get some travel perks with the Sapphire Preferred that could be pretty useful.
 People are especially fond of using point transfers to get high-value redemptions.

-- 1:1 Point Transfer: Ultimate Rewards points can be transferred at a 1:1 rate with popular airline and hotel loyalty partners, like Marriott Rewards and United MileagePlus.
+- 1:1 Point Transfer: Ultimate Rewards points can be transferred at a 1:1 rate with popular airline and hotel loyalty partners, like Marriott Bonvoy and United MileagePlus.

 - Visa Signature Concierge: 24/7 help with non-emergency tasks, like dining reservations or making travel plans.

 - Direct Access to a Customer Support Specialist: You’ll be immediately connected with a real human when you call customer support.

 - Shop Through Chase: A shopping portal where you’ll find offers to earn more points, from retailers like The Apple Store, Macy’s, and The Home Depot (current offers at the time of publication).

 - Chase Preferred Experiences: Invites to exclusive experiences from Chase, often for music or sports events.

 - Invite friends for bonus points: Get 10,000 bonus points for every friend you successfully refer, up to 50,000 points per year.

-- Shopping and travel protections: Including Trip Delay Reimbursement, Baggage Delay Insurance, Price Protection, and more.
+- Shopping and travel protections: Including Trip Delay Reimbursement, Baggage Delay Insurance, and more.